adrian-1990/CI-Python-project-3/README.md

 **Display ships on board**

 I would like to discplay an icon for each ship to appear on the gameboard, for example if the ship is a Carrier then C would appear on the board and would appear over 5 spaces to match the vessel length.
-After a ship is sunk I would like a message to appear letting you know ship type sunk, "Well done, you have sunk {ship.type}"
+After a ship is sunk I would like a message to appear letting you know the ship type sunk- "Well done, you have sunk {ship.type}"

 **Display Gameboards Side by Side**

 I would like for the gameboards to appear side by side.
-This will stop the user from having to scroll up to look at the game board where the computer has attacked and provide a better UX.
+This would stop the user from having to scroll up to look at the game board where the computer has attacked and provide a better UX.

 **Better computer AI**

 I would like to increase the computers AI when attacking.
 If the computer hits the players board, I would then like the computer to attack the positions around the hit until they sink a ship.
 Currently if the computer gets a hit, it's next attack is a random position.
-This will make games more challenging for the players and improve the UX.
+This would make games more challenging for the players and improve the UX.

 ## Technologies Used